Obtaining Probate

 What if there’s no Will or the executors weren’t named

 If the deceased did not leave a Will or if there is a Will which did not name executors, Grant of Letters of Administration is applied for instead.
-In the absence of executors it would usually be a beneficiary or someone who benefits from the Will that applies.
+In the absence of executors, it would usually be a beneficiary or someone who benefits from the Will that applies.
 This person (to whom the grant is issued) is known as the Administrator.

-How Can Our Probate Solicitors Help You?
+How Can Our Probate Lawyers Help You?

 Using a solicitor for probate in England and Wales is not compulsory but it does help to ease the burden on you after someone close has passed away.